 Read our full Razer Seiren Mini review.

-Its 24-bit, 48 kHz recording sample rate makes is noticeable, too; putting audio from the Nano and original Yeti side by side reveals that the former is superior by quite a margin.
-It’s only got two polar patterns (cardioid and omnidirectional), but the Yeti Nano more than makes up for it with everything else.
+Its 24-bit, 48kHz recording sample rate is noticeable, too; audio from the Nano and original Yeti shows that the former is superior by a significant margin.
+It's only got two polar patterns (cardioid and omnidirectional), but the Yeti Nano makes up for it with everything else.

-Audio-Technica AT2020 might be the best cheap XLR microphone you can get your hands on right now.
-Any professional musician will tell you that trying to find a good XLR mic for less than $200 is a massive chore.
-Somehow, Audio-Technica manages to provide an excellent sounding XLR microphone for musicians for only $100.
+Audio-Technica AT2020 might be the best cheap XLR microphone you can use right now.
+Any professional musician will tell you that finding a good XLR mic for less than $200 is a massive chore.
+Somehow, Audio-Technica provides an excellent-sounding XLR microphone for musicians for around $80.

-The AT2020 follows the trend of stripping out features to cut costs like a mute button, but you still have headset volume, monitor dials, a handy pivoting, threaded stand mount, and handy travel bag.
+The AT2020 follows the trend of stripping out features to cut costs.
+The mute button is absent here, although you still have headset volume, monitor dials, a pivoting threaded stand mount, and a handy travel bag.
 Whenever you record yourself using the AT2020, you'll often think you're using a more expensive microphone.

-So whether you're banging away on drums or securing a win in Call of Duty Warzone for your adoring viewers, the AT2020 is a highly versatile microphone.
-Since it is an XLR microphone, you need to invest in an audio interface (which you can find as cheap as $50 online) to use on your PC.
-If you can't be bothered with an audio interface, for an extra $50, you can pick the AT2020USB+, which is the same except instead of XLR, it's USB.
+So whether you're banging away on drums or explaining your latest win in Call of Duty Warzone for your adoring viewers, the AT2020 is a highly versatile microphone.
+Since it is an XLR microphone, you must invest in an audio interface (which you can find as cheap as $50 online) for your PC.
+If you can't be bothered with an audio interface, for an extra $50, you can pick the AT2020USB+, which, as you may guess, features a USB interface instead.

 Budget microphones FAQ